manya-kapur/Full-Stack-Development-Lab/README.md

 # Full-Stack-Development-Lab
-This conatains a portfolio webpage using HTML and CSS.
+A Student registration form by using HTML, CSS, and JavaScript.
-The aim is to design and develop a responsive web page using Bootstrap front end framework.
+The aim is to design a Client-side Form Validations using JavaScript, DOM real-time update, JQuery to develop Ajax based applications.

 Objectives:
-1. To understand HTML tags
+1. To understand what is form validation.
-2. To learn the styling of web pages using CSS
+2. To learn basic functioning of DOM objects.
-3. To learn Bootstrap Front End Framework.
+3. To learn how to apply various techniques to implement it.